CMS-Enterprise/eks-core/README.md

 5. I am seeing errors for route53, what does this mean?

-If you are seeing errors related to the data block of the route53 zone, this means that your zone either does not exist, or the correct zone is not being provided to the block.
-Try passing the `dns_domain_override` variable to the module.
+If you are seeing errors related to the data block of the route53 zone, this means that you have not specified the `domain_name` variable.

 6. Why is the EKS Node Security Group not properly being destroyed?